ENikS/Health/health.md

 3. Evaporate acid at 150C°
 4. Distill under vacuum
 5. Extract with Ethyl acetate

+Reaction of aqueous extract
+1. Titrate with base until Ph reads 12.
+During titration slow down when Ph increases over 11.5.
+2. Add acid to bring Ph down to 9
+3. Evaporate water until temperature reaches 120C°
+4. Pour remaining solution into silicone dish and heat in oven at 360F° until bubbling stops.
+5. Cool down and let it solidify
+6. Brake into small pieces and grind into powder
+7. Recrystallize

 Ice out water ? / Distill azeotrope ?